jwodder/rsrepo/README.md

 - [Cargo](https://docs.rs/cargo) — required by the `release` subcommand

-    - If using `release` to publish a package, a registry API token must have been saved with Cargo.
+    - If using `rsrepo release` to publish a package, a Cargo registry API token must have been saved with Cargo.

 - A GitHub API token must have been saved with [`gh`](https://github.com/cli/cli) in order for the `mkgithub` and `release`